-- Note: External users associated with the colleges can use the library onsite in person. o Generally, reference books do not circulate.
-Upon request, some reference materials may be checked out overnight. - Interlibrary loans are due the date indicated by the lending library. - Books may be renewed if not reserved/requested by another user. - 3 days for cassettes, audio books, and compact discs. - 3 days for videocassettes CD-ROMS. o Audio Visual materials are nonrenewable. - The Librarian may establish the loan period for special collections, materials which are temporarily in great demand, such as for student projects, or materials added to the collection which are in a new format, e.g., computer CD-ROMs, software.
+- 1. Generally, reference books do not circulate.
+Upon request, some reference materials may be checked out overnight. - 2.
+Interlibrary loans are due the date indicated by the lending library. - 3.
+Books may be renewed once if there is not a waiting list for the title. - 4.
+Current issues of periodicals do not circulate. - 5.
+Non-current periodicals may be checked out for 2 days and may not be renewed. - 6.
+3 days for cassettes, audio books, and compact discs. - 7.
+3 days for videocassettes CD-ROMS. - 8.
+Audio Visual materials are nonrenewable.

+The Librarian may establish the loan period for special collections, materials which are temporarily in great demand, such as for student projects, or materials added to the collection which are in a new format, e.g., computer CD-ROMs, software.